giraffe0x/portfolio/README.md

 # Nicholas Chew "giraffe"

-Security researcher with two years of experience.
-Currently doing Solidity and Rust audits with [@GuardianAudits](https://twitter.com/GuardianAudits) and occassionally compete on contest platforms.
+I currently audit Solidity and Rust codebases at [@GuardianAudits](https://twitter.com/GuardianAudits), and occasionally compete in audit contests on platforms like Code4rena, Sherlock and Cantina.

-Previously, I was a Solidity developer at a DeFi protocol building yield staking vaults.
+Before that, I worked as a Solidity developer at a DeFi protocol, where I built and maintained yield-staking vaults.

 Highlights:<br>
 [Sherlock Profile](https://audits.sherlock.xyz/watson/giraffe)<br>